jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

     (iii) prevent an aircraft or ship from departing.
 (3) Subsection (2) does not limit the generality of subsection (1).
 (4) A constable may do a thing authorised by subsection (1) or (2) whether or not a medical officer of health has asked him or her to do so.
-(5) Subsections (2) to (6) of section 314B, and sections 314C and 314D, of the Crimes Act 1961, with any necessary modifications, apply to the powers conferred by subsection (2)﻿(c)—
+(5) Sections 128, 129, and 177 of the Search and Surveillance Act 2012, with any necessary modifications, apply to the powers conferred by subsection (2)﻿(c).
-  (a) as if they were a statutory search power within the meaning of section 314A of that Act; but (b) as if a ship or taxiing aircraft were a vehicle.
 (6) A constable does not incur any personal liability by reason of anything done by him or her in good faith in the exercise or intended exercise of a power conferred by this section.

 ### 72 Offences relating to obstructing medical officer of health or people assisting medical officer of health